JamesNgemboKarithu/Data_Science/README.md

 ## Data

-I used two datasets from https://archive.ics.uci.edu/ml/datasets/Student+Performance# - student achievement in secondary education of two Portuguese schools, it was collected by using school reports and questionnaires, the dataset was modeled under binary/five-level classification and regression tasks.
+I used two datasets from https://archive.ics.uci.edu/ml/datasets/Student+Performance# - student achievement in secondary education of two Portuguese schools.

+The data attributes include student grades, demographic, social and school related features, it was collected by using school reports and questionnaires, the dataset was modeled under binary/five-level classification and regression tasks.

 ## Environment and tools
 1. Jupyter notebook